YorkshireDev/Replicate/README.md

 1. Command-line-interface version to run headlessly in terminals.

-2. Progress-bar to liven up the GUI a bit.

-3. More efficient checksum-retry.
+2. More efficient checksum-retry.
 Currently if a checksum fails the entire item is retried.
 This is perfect for files, but can be slow for large folder structures, as the entire folder is re-copied instead of just the corrupted file.
 The idea is to only re-copy the corrupted files.

-4. Duplicate detection and prevention.
+3. Duplicate detection and prevention.

 ---